-Acknowledgments List source(s) of financial or material support.
-Also include disclosures (any potential conflict of interest) if applicable or if required by the funding institution.
-List/thank names of significant contributors (not authors).
+Acknowledgments

 We would like to thank Peter Work of Ampelos Vineyards for his enthusiasm for the project and for granting access to his vineyard.

 We also thank Anna D. Howell, Entomologist, University of California Agriculture & Natural Resources Cooperative Extension, Ventura County for her willingness to assist in the identification of unknown insect species.